isomerpages/mol-services/_government-services/buying-a-hdb/01-resale-overview.md

 title: Overview
 permalink: /government-services/buying-a-hdb/resale-overview/
 breadcrumb:
-third_nav_title: I want to buy a resale flat
+third_nav_title: Buy a resale flat
 ---

 ## Getting Started to buying a resale flat

 Apart from buying a flat from HDB, you may also consider buying a resale flat from the open market.
 They come in various sizes and locations that may suit your needs as well.